bigteamscienceconference/bigteamscienceconference.github.io/index.md

 ***
 ## Submissions

-The conference will feature symposiums, panel sessions, hackathons, talks, and social hours–all dedicated to all things big team science.
+The conference will feature symposia, panel sessions, hackathons, talks, and social hours–all dedicated to all things big team science.

-#### Symposiums
+#### Symposia
 * Three or four talks with a connecting theme or topic
 * 60 minutes
 * Abstract max: 500 words